hucker/pipethis/README.md

             yield LineStreamItem(sequence_id=sequence_id, resource_name=(self.file_path), data=line.strip())
    ```

-This same mechanism works for files that are processed all at once.
+This same mechanism works for files that are processed all at once, the data item would be an image.

 Example:
 ```python